MuawizChaudhary/MuawizChaudhary.github.io/_pages/about.md

 I enjoy community service, especially in the academic setting.
 Two highlights of my service include my time as a Mila Student Lab Representative and my mentorship of junior researchers.

 I am an avid skater.
-My origins as a "Cali Boy" long border from the sunny Bay Area are in contrast to my love of Montreal winters that enable me to ice skate outside the lab.
+My origins as a "Cali Boy" long boarding in the sunny Bay Area contrast my love of Montreal winters that enable me to ice skate outside the lab.